annaaristova/sprinklerApp/README.md

 #### Web UI:

 To simplify the process of adding or deleting watering schedules, I created a web-based user interface (UI) where users can add the watering times and durations into a table or delete them.
-All data is stored in a database that the program checks every minute.
+All data is stored in a database that the program checks every 5 seconds.
 If the current time matches any time in the database, the watering duration is split into two bytes and sent via the `serial_port` file to a virtual COM Port associated with the Bluetooth Adapter.

+To address the issue of potential delays that could cause the app to miss the scheduled watering time, I introduced a 'day' column to the database table.
+The program checks the table every 5 seconds, and if the 'day' does not match the current day, the sprinkler begins watering.

 #### Docker Container: